reasonml/reasonml.github.io/docs/faq.md

 Some of OCaml's language features (not just types) might be able to defer the need for unit testing until later.
 In the meantime, for compilation to JS, we're working on [Jest wrapper](https://github.com/BuckleTypes/bs-jest).
 We'll look into using Jest for native too, if Jest is written using Reason in the future (no concrete plan yet).
 [OUnit](http://ounit.forge.ocamlcore.org) is a good, small native OCaml testing library right now.

 ### What's the `.merlin` file at the root of my project?
-That's the metadata file for [Merlin](extra-goodies.md#merlin), the shared editor integration backend for autocomplete, jump-to-definition, etc. For the [JavaScript Workflow](quickstart-javascript.md), `bsb` the build system generates the `.merlin` for you; You don't need to check that into your version control and don't have to manually modify it.
+That's the metadata file for [editor support](editor-plugins.md).
+This is usually generated for you; You don't need to check that into your version control and don't have to manually modify it.

 ### I don't see any `import` or `require` in my file; how does module resolution work?
 Reason/OCaml doesn't require you to write any import; modules being referred to in the file are automatically searched in the project.
 Specifically, a module `Hello` asks the compiler to look for the file `hello.re` or `hello.ml` (and their corresponding [interface file](module.md#signatures), `hello.rei` or `hello.mli`, if available).